localstack/docs/content/en/contributing/multi-account-region-testing.md

 ## Test changes locally with non-default credentials

-In order to test your changes on your machine for multi-accounts and region compatibility, i.e. for non-default values other than `000000000000` for account ID or `us-east-1` for region, set the following environment variables to any random non-default values, for example:
+In order to test your changes on your machine for multi-accounts and region compatibility in case you have the permissions, i.e. for non-default values other than `000000000000` for account ID or `us-east-1` for region, set the following environment variables to any random non-default values, for example:

 - `TEST_AWS_ACCOUNT_ID=111111111111`
 - `TEST_AWS_ACCESS_KEY_ID=111111111111`